vaibhavgupta3110/Vagrant-LinuxDesktop/README.md

 Now that you're up and running, start poking around and modifying things.

-1. Access the server via the command line with `vagrant ssh` from your `vagrant-local` directory.
-You can do almost anything you would do with a standard Ubuntu installation on a full server.
+1. Access the server via the command line with `vagrant ssh` from your `vagrant-ubuntu-desktop` directory.
+You can do almost anything you would do with a standard Ubuntu installation.
-    * If you are on a Windows PC, you may need to install additional software for this to work seamlessly.
-A terminal program such as [Putty](http://www.chiark.greenend.org.uk/~sgtatham/putty/download.html) will provide access immediately.
+    * **Note:** Unfortunately, an SSH client is generally not distributed with Windows, by default.
+A terminal-emulator program such as [PuTTY](http://www.chiark.greenend.org.uk/~sgtatham/putty/download.html) will provide access immediately.
 1. Destroy the box and start from scratch with `vagrant destroy`
     * As explained before, the initial 280MB box file will be cached on your machine. the next `vagrant up` command will initiate the complete provisioning process again.
 1. Power off the box with `vagrant halt` and turn it back on with `vagrant up`.